Tuomas-Talkio/HAMK-Edu/local_server_setup.md

 1. Create a directory that will serve as the parent directory for the 'HAMK-Edu' folder.
 Your directory structure should look like this:

 your_directory
-├── Hamk-Edu
+── Hamk-Edu

-2. Copy the files from the following repository into the newly created 'HAMK-Edu' folder:
+2. Copy the files from the following repository into the newly created folder:
 - [Repository Link](https://github.com/gibanator/files-for-local-server)

-3. To start the web server, run the following command from within the 'HAMK-Edu' folder:
+3. To start the web server, run the following command from within the created folder:

 ```bash
 docker-compose up -d